 After December 31, 2007, contributions cannot be made to an Archer MSA for you unless either of the following applies:

-- You were an active MSA participant before January 1, 2008. - You become an active MSA participant after December 31, 2007 because you are covered by a HDHP of a MSA participating employer.
+- You were an active MSA participant before January 1, 2008. - You become an active MSA participant after December 31, 2007 because you are covered by an HDHP of an MSA participating employer.

 Health Savings Accounts (HSAs)